New Saatchi exhibition to explore the power of the selfie

 From Selfie To Self-Expression will feature self-portraits from artists through the ages, including Van Gogh, Tracey Emin, Rembrandt, Velazquez, June Calypso and Kutlug Ataman.

-More modern examples include a selfie taken by former president Barack Obama and former prime minister David Cameron, and the moment actor Benedict Cumberbatch “photobombed” a press shot at the Academy Awards.
+More modern examples include a selfie taken by ex-US president Barack Obama and former prime minister David Cameron, and the moment actor Benedict Cumberbatch “photobombed” a press shot at the Academy Awards.

 Nigel Hurst, chief executive officer at the gallery, described the smartphone selfie as an example of a shift in society using technology as a means of self-expression.